 The goal of genetic testing is to provide breeders with relevant information to improve breeding practices in the interest of animal health.
-However, genetic inheritance is not a simple process, and may be complicated by several factors.
-Below is some information to help clarify these factors.
+However, genetic inheritance is not a modify the action of a dominant gene associated with a disease.
+These modifier genes may for example give rise to a variable age of onset for a particular condition, or affect

 1) Some diseases may demonstrate signs of what Geneticists call "genetic heterogeneity".
-This is a term to describe an apparently single condition that may be caused by more than one mutation and/or gene.
+This is a term to describe an apparently single condition that may be caused by more